 More information is included under the topic Early Lindane Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lindane family to the New World and Oceana
+Migration of the Lindane family

 The 19th century saw a great wave of Irish migrating out of their homeland in a great measure due to the oppressive imperial policies of the English government and landowners.
 Many of these Irish families sailed to North America aboard overcrowded passenger ships.
 By far, the largest influx of Irish immigrants to North America occurred with Great Potato Famine during the late 1840s.
 These particular immigrants were instrumental in creation of the United States and Canada as major industrial nations because the many essential elements such as the roadways, canals, bridges, and railways required an enormous quantity of cheap labor, which these poor immigrants provided.
 Later generations of Irish in these countries also went on to make valuable contributions in such fields as the arts, commerce, politics, and education.
 Extensive research into immigration and passenger lists has revealed many early immigrants bearing the name Lindane: James McLinden arrived in Philadelphia Pennsylvania in 1768; Arthur McLindon arrived in Philadelphia in 1858; William McLindon arrived in Philadelphia in 1880.